 If you change companies or move to a new area, editing or deleting your old work or home addresses is recommended.
 In addition, your regular route information in Google Maps can be hidden, and your location history deleted.
 Not having this data available may prevent others from easily identifying where you work or live if you lose your Android.

 Open Google Maps and click on the Menu tab in the upper left corner.
 Tap Your Places.
 Under the Labeled tab, you can set, edit, or remove home information.

 To hide regular route data and delete location history, click on the Settings icon in the upper right corner within the Your places option.
 Under Personal content disable Regular routes to hide and tap on Delete all Location History, agree and click delete when the warning pop-up appears.

-No, I am not talking about pinning your favorites to Pinterest boards.
-I am referring to a clever feature called Pin windows or screen pinning that can lock/pin a single app or process to your phone.
+No, we’re not talking about pinning your favorites to Pinterest boards.
+We’re referring to a clever feature called Pin windows or screen pinning that can lock/pin a single app or process to your phone.

 Once pinned, you will be required to provide authentication before regaining access.
 Enabling this setting is simple and is excellent for those times when you need to share your phone and want to prevent someone from accidentally or intentionally accessing certain data.

 To enable Pin windows, go into device Settings and tap on Biometrics and security.
 Scroll down to Other security settings and tap on it.
 Locate Pin windows, toggle the option on.